MicrosoftDocs/memdocs/sccm/apps/get-started/creating-mac-computer-applications.md

 20. If you started this wizard from the **Create Application Wizard**, you will return to the **Deployment Types** page.

 ###  Deploy the Mac application
- The steps to deploy an application to Mac computers are the same as the steps that are used to deploy an application to Windows computers, except for the following differences:
+ The steps to deploy an application to Mac computers are the same as the steps to deploy an application to Windows computers, except for the following differences:

 -   The deployment of applications to users is not supported.